Ayagikei/LifeUp-Wiki/docs/en/guide/api.md

   <a href="lifeup://api/penalty?type=exp&content=sleep in&number=300&skills=1">lifeup://api/penalty?type=exp&content=sleep in&number=300&skills=1</a>

-- Penalize 1 fuzzy matching "trasure" item for "sleep in".
+- Penalize 1 fuzzy matching "treasure" item for "sleep in".
 And the reason will be displayed on the inventory history page:

-  <a href="lifeup://api/penalty?type=item&content=sleep in&number=1&item_name=trasure">lifeup://api/penalty?type=item&content=sleep in&number=1&item_name=trasure</a>
+  <a href="lifeup://api/penalty?type=item&content=sleep in&number=1&item_name=treasure">lifeup://api/penalty?type=item&content=sleep in&number=1&item_name=treasure</a>

 | Parameter | Meaning                       | Type                                                 | Example  | Required | Notes            |
 | --------- | ----------------------------- | ---------------------------------------------------- | -------- | -------- | ---------------- |